 So a definitive guide to SEO (if it’s to be definitive) has got to tackle every aspect known to Google (and commonsense) if it is to be of any use.
 And that’s why this guide has been written – but it’s not a ‘get and forget’ guide – it’s a living and breathing SEO testimony (with the emphasis on testing).

-If you want to know how to get to number 1 on Google, you can book a place on our next FREE online workshop: Click Here
+If you want to know how to get to number 1 on Google, take a look at a replay of my recent LIVE workshop: Click Here

 The New SEO

 The internet and the world of search has changed so much, perhaps it should be called New SEO.

 Google realises that to survive (which of course it very much wants to do) it must strive to deliver better and better results.
 If it fails to do that, and in particular gets the ratio of ads to content wrong, we will start to look for alternatives.

 And absolutely for certain, an alternative will be waiting.
 This is in spite of the fact that Google now employs more PhD’s than any other company on the planet.

 In other words, they must (at all costs) keep on improving and delivering what we want if they are to stay in business.
 And that is exactly what we want as marketers.